private-payments/privatepayments.org/content/use-cases.md

 ## Honor System Stand

 The small-scale merchant who leaves goods for sale at an honor system stand could benefit from an alternative to posting a static Bitcoin address or running a server.
 A Private Payments code allows each customer to pay to a chain of unique addresses, thus enhancing privacy for the business.

+## Dollar Cost Averaging

+Some exchanges offer the ability for customers to automate dollar cost averaging, including withdrawing bitcoin.
+Private payment addresses would allow automated withdrawals to a different address each time, without the exchange needing access to their user’s XPUB.